Dynamically Allocated Interval-Based Generative Linguistic Steganography with Roulette Wheel: Methodology

 \subsection{DAIRstega Overall}

 This scheme can generate stegos that are strongly concealed and controllable.
-It can satisfy the extension of covert communication, i.e. Formula \ref{eq_modeling}.
-To make the generated stegos more consistent with the CP distribution of covers, DAIRstega uses the idea of the roulette wheel to dynamically allocate tokens in the candidate pool to coding intervals of different lengths.
+It can satisfy the extension of covert communication, i.e., Formula \ref{eq_modeling}.
+To make the generated stegos more consistent with the CP distribution of covers, DAIRstega uses the idea of the roulette wheel to allocate tokens dynamically in the candidate pool to coding intervals of different lengths.
 That is, the larger the CP is, the larger the roulette area will be allocated, and the greater the shoot that this token will be selected by secret.
-To make the generated stegos controllable, we introduce the Prompt, taking instructions to control generate.
-Instruction can be public topics, posted questions, or other requirements in social networks.
+Instructions can be public topics, posted questions, or other requirements.
 Figure \ref{frame} shows the DAIRstega's framework.